joshuadotbio/mercedsymphony.org/_pages/pops-concert.md

 # Pops Concert

-*Featuring Jenni Samuelson (Soprano), Eric Bocks (Tenor) and Guest Conductor Andrew Whitfield.*
+*Featuring Jenni Samuelson (Soprano), Eric Stephen Bocks (Tenor) and Guest Conductor Andrew Whitfield.*

-Merced’s own Jenni Samuelson and Eric Bocks grace our stage under guest conductor Andrew Whitfield.
+Merced’s own Jenni Samuelson and Eric Stephen Bocks grace our stage under guest conductor Andrew Whitfield.
 From *Star Wars* to solos and duets from the Broadway stage, this is not a concert to be missed!

 ### Details
 February 1, 2019 | 7:30pm<br />